Skywalker756-3/FinalProject/README.md

 # FinalProject
 This is an astrology website, it features:

--   Login account system
 -   Horoscopes
 -   Home page
 -   Blog
   -   Lunar phases
   -   Energy in the stars
 -   Sign Identification
 -	  Sign compatibility
 -   Matching game sign to pictures
 -   Newsletter

-Lowest Priority
--   Downloadable Wallpapers for each sign
--	Star Graph
--	Tarot Card Readings
--	Fortune Cookie

 Below these ideas are expanded on